pommicket/minipng/README.md

 ln -s ../../pre-commit .git/hooks/
 ```

+## Testing

+All PNG files in the `test` directory are tested by `cargo t` (NOTE: `cargo test`
+doesn‘t log as much progress because there’s no way of dynamically generating
+tests and no way of enabling `--nocapture` by default *grumble grumble*).

 ## Performance

 Benchmarks (see `cargo bench`) show that `tiny-png` is about 50% slower than `png`